 I have clients remind me regularly that “You can’t take it with you when you go.”
 My clients will also state that “I don’t care because I’ll be dead.”
 While these familiar statements may be factual, you can plan and do your best to control your assets from beyond the grave.
 If you do not plan, there may be roadblocks in the management of your estate, and your assets may not be transferred to the beneficiaries of your choosing.
 Those roadblocks may substantially decrease the benefits your heirs would otherwise enjoy.
 If your wills and trusts are drawn up correctly, it is easy to keep control of your finances.

+The current Federal Tax Exemption is 11.5 million dollars per person.
+If your estate is larger than 11.5 million, advanced estate planning procedures must be followed.
 Personal property passing from one spouse to the other is usually not an issue.
-The unrestricted marital deduction provided to spouses provided by the United States Estate and Gift Tax Law allows the giving of wealth to a surviving spouse without suffering gift or estate tax liabilities.
+The available marital deduction provided to spouses by the United States Estate and Gift Tax Law allows wealth to transfer to a surviving spouse without suffering gift or estate tax liabilities.
 The wealth transfer process becomes much more involved, however, when your wealth is passed to grandchildren.
-If your assets are properly titled, this procedure should be seamless.
+If your assets are appropriately titled, this procedure should be seamless.

-During our first consultation, we will explore the transfer of assets to a subsequent generation, children, grandchildren, etc. We will also discuss the differences between a Testament, a Living Trust and a Testamentary Trust.
+During our first consultation, we will explore the transfer of assets to a subsequent generation, children, grandchildren, etc. We will also discuss the differences between a Testament, a Living Trust, and a Testamentary Trust.

 A Will is an official document stating how you want your affairs handled and assets distributed after you die.
 This document is enforceable by the Personal Representative named in your Will.
-A Will is also an important element of an estate plan.
+A Will is also an essential element of an estate plan.

 A Trust is a fiduciary relationship between the Trustor and the Successor Trustee.